COLLECTING SPECIMEN SHELLS

 REFS / IMAGES: References to previously published information or images: Data labels may include refs to a particular publication (i.e. Image in a shell book).

-GRADING: Notes the condition of a specimen shell by a commonly accepted set of Intl.
-GRADING terms.
+GRADING: Notes the condition of a specimen shell by a commonly accepted International Standard of GRADING terms.

 In short, if you do not like the shells we have selected for any reason, you can send them back for a full refund or exchange if you wish.